 This web page contains a brief history of the Village of Algonquin.
 The site is maintained by the Village.

 This web site has a five-section historical overview of the Village of Barrington Hills, including history, archaeology, back roads and inventors.
-The site is maintained by the Village.
+The site is maintained by the Village. [ This link is no longer active.]

 This page gives a brief history of the Village of Bull Valley, which is maintained by the Village.